TMJ – Temporomandibular Joint Pain

 - Why are you in a relationship where you’re not being heard?

 - Emotions need to be felt and then released.
-Find a way to run your energy whether it’s through talking, journaling, drawing, creating – find a way to express yourself and how you feel – kick boxing anyone???
+Find a way to run your energy, whether it’s through talking, journaling, drawing, creating.
+Safely express yourself and how you feel — kick boxing anyone???